Daniel-Borovoy/My-buisness-card/README.md

 # MyBuisnessCard

-## MyBuisnessCard is my layout project.
+### MyBuisnessCard is my layout project.

-### to install the project, you need to download a clone of the repository and run these commands
+To install the project, you need to download a clone of the repository and run these commands
 ```nodejs
 npm install
 ```